fabstat/fabstat.github.io/content/about.md

 {{< figure class="avatar"  src="/fabiana.jpg" alt="Picture of Fabiana" >}}

-I am a Ph.D. candidate at the <a href="http://math.wsu.edu" target="_blank">Mathematics and Statistics Department</a> of <a href="http://vancouver.wsu.edu" target="_blank">Washington State University</a>.
-My research interests are broad, ranging from applying state-space models to ecological problems to topological data analysis (TDA).
+I am currently working on a postdoc at <a href="https://www.tohoku.ac.jp/en/" target="_blank">Tohoku University</a>.
+My research focuses on applied mathematics and statistics, specifically Topological Data Analysis and Machine Learning.
+Current projects include collaboration with material scientists and operations researchers.
+I also serve as an academic mentor at <a href"https://www.ipam.ucla.edu/programs/student-research-programs/graduate-level-research-in-industrial-projects-for-students-g-rips-sendai-2024/?tab=overview" target="_blank">G-RIPS Sendai</a>, a graduate internship program where students from the US and Japan work together to solve problems from industry.

-Currently, I am working with my advisor <a href="http://www.math.wsu.edu/faculty/bkrishna/" target="_blank">Bala Krishnamoorthy</a> on the application of TDA tools to problems in artificial neural networks.
-My goal is to gain structural insight on how machines use input to make decisions, in order to better understand and generalize learning.
+I received my Ph.D. in Statistical Science from <a href="http://math.wsu.edu" target="_blank">Washington State University</a> in June, 2024.
+While a graduate student, I worked as an intern at <a href="https://www.pnnl.gov" target="_blank">PNNL</a>'s Data Science group.